Detecting $\beta$ elements in iterated algebraic K-theory: Detecting elements in iterated algebraic K-theory of finite fields

-which are in $BP$-Adams filtration two.
+where $\binom{i}{2}=0$ when $i=1$, which are in $BP$-Adams filtration $2$ (see Definition \ref{beta elements}).
 We will therefore give a similar argument to the one in the proof of Proposition \ref{perm classes}, except that we will work in the $BP$-Adams spectral sequence in order to use the fact that the classes representing $\beta_k$ are in low $BP$-Adams filtration.
-To do this we must compute $BP\wedge V(1)_*T_k(K(\mathbb{F}_q)_p)$ up to possible $d^4$ differentials or longer.
+To do this we must compute $BP\wedge V(1)_*(T_k(\K(\mathbb{F}_q)_p))$ up to possible differentials of length $4$ or higher.